mitchellfyi/seedforge/docs/PROMPTS.md

-# Seedwork — Complete Prompt Architecture
+# Seedforge — Complete Prompt Architecture

-> Every AI interaction in Seedwork is powered by a prompt.
+> Every AI interaction in Seedforge is powered by a prompt.
 This document catalogues every prompt needed, organised by phase.
 Each prompt is broken down to its smallest useful unit so they can be developed, tested, and iterated independently.

 ---